kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_indexing_slicing_1d_exercise.md

 :::

 :::{toggle}
-Shifting the signal is equivalent to read a certain portion of the signal, and then assign this portion to another portion of the signal.
+Shifting the signal is equivalent to reading a certain portion of the signal, and then assign this portion to another portion of the signal.
 :::

 ::::